-9.13 The below section summarises Avison Young's negotiations with key landowners in addition to the general contact as described in Paragraphs 9.8 - 9.9 above.
+9.12 The below section summarises Avison Young's negotiations with key landowners in addition to the general contact as described in Paragraphs 9.8 - 9.9 above.
 Avison Young has kept a contemporaneous detailed record of negotiations undertaken to date and are instructed to continue to attempt to acquire by agreement.

-Monsoon Banqueting, Milan Palace, Units 1A-D Dilloway Yard, Medina Dairy, Unit 3b Dilloway Yard

-- 9.14 Avison Young first met with Mr Malhi and Mr Butt (representing Medina Dairy and the banqueting suites and Units 1A-1D Dilloway Yard) in March 2019.
-In October 2019, Mr Malhi and Mr Butt appointed Maven Plan as planning consultants and they met with Avison Young in Southall.
+Monsoon Banqueting, Milan Palace, Units 1A-D Dilloway Yard, Medina Dairy, Unit 3b Dilloway Yard appointed Maven Plan as planning consultants and they met with Avison Young in Southall.
 Subsequently, Mr Malhi and Mr Butt appointed a wider professional team including Gerald Eve as specialist compulsory purchase surveyor.
+Avison Young, on behalf of the Developer, made an offer to purchase Medina Dairy, Monsoon Banqueting, Milan Palace and Units 1A-D Dilloway Yard in April 2021.

+9.13 Avison Young first met with Mr Malhi and Mr Butt (representing Medina Dairy and the banqueting suites and Units 1A-1D Dilloway Yard in March 2019.
+In October 2019, Mr Malhi and Mr Butt

-Avison Young, on behalf of the Developer, made an offer to purchase Medina Dairy, Monsoon Banqueting, Milan Palace and Units 1A-D Dilloway Yard in April 2021. - 9.15 Later in April 2021, Maven Plan confirmed instructions from Mr Ohanian of Unit 3b Dilloway Yard as part of the wider negotiations. - 9.16 Subsequently in June 2021 Avison Young carried out a site visit and inspection alongside Gerald Eve and representatives of the owners.
+- 9.14 Later in April 2021, Maven Plan confirmed instructions from Mr Ohanian of Unit 3b Dilloway Yard as part of the wider negotiations. - 9.15 Subsequently in June 2021 Avison Young carried out a site visit and inspection alongside Gerald Eve and representatives of the owners.
 Further information has since been shared between the two parties as part of the on-going negotiations.
 Following a review of the current market and the shared comparable evidence, Avison Young on behalf of the Developer sent a revised offer to purchase the above properties including Unit 3b Dilloway Yard in September 2021.
 Gerald Eve rejected the revised offer in October 2021.
-Negotiations have continued and Avison Young is in contact with the agent acting on behalf of these owners. - 9.17 In May 2022, Avison Young visited Monsoon Banqueting and discussed relocation requirements and timescales with the operator, Mr Singh.
-Avison Young is working with Mr Singh to assist in identifying and securing relocation premises.
+Negotiations continue.